trillianx/educative_notes/Data_Structures/Problems_Bank/tree_problems.md

 Here we use `self.root.left` instead of `self.left` because the `BST()` class does not have `self.left`.
 But `root` which is a node has it.

-### 3. Write the basic tree traversal: preorder, postorder, inorder
+### 3. Write the basic tree traversal: pre-, post-, in-order

 These tree traversal are written in the `BST` class: